dealingwith/poole/_posts/2014-02-12-thanks-for-ruining-the-internet.markdown

 ---

 Without strong leadership steering these ships, we're destined to continue down the path of deprivation.
-The pirates have taken over the fleet, and those with discipline and old-world skills are hidden away in enclaves, quietly existing on the resources available around them.
+The pirates have taken over the fleet, and those with discipline and old-world skills are hidden away in enclaves, quietly existing on the resources available to them.
 The point is: We have a surplus of knowledge and a paucity of wisdom (a notable exception being Stewart Butterfield's <a href="https://medium.com/p/4c59524d650d">leadership of Slack</a>).
 Perhaps this is not a new problem.

 ---